Local Regulations

 City Requirements

-- Property Maintenance Code Compliance: Ensure all properties adhere to the local property maintenance codes, including cleanliness, safety, and structural integrity.
+- Property Maintenance Code Compliance: Ensure that all cleaning activities adhere to the local property maintenance codes, which govern the upkeep of vacant properties.

 State Requirements